-Soraya’s experiences in provincial Rangitīkei have informed what thriving communities and farming needs and encouraged her into the world of local body politics.
-She spent 6 years on Community Board followed by 12 years on Rangitīkei District Council.
-Whilst on the council Soraya supported policies and initiatives that built the capacity of communities, the farming sector, tourism and small business sectors.
-Through tenacity, dedication and hard work she has earned the respect of the communities she represented and her colleagues as a person with integrity, energy and someone who gets amongst it.
+Soraya’s experiences in provincial Rangitīkei have informed what thriving communities mean and encouraged her into local body politics.
+She spent 6 years on Community Board, 12 years on Rangitīkei District Council.
+Whilst on council Soraya supported policies and initiatives that built the capacity of communities and led the charge on replacing drinking water supply infrastructure in her community.
+Through tenacity, dedication and hard work she has earned the respect of communities she represented and her colleagues as a person with integrity, energy and someone who gets stuff done.

-Working in community development, business and iwi roles, Soraya supports, economic development, sustainable practices, climate change, improved rural connectivity, access to health services and warm dry homes.
+She supports, economic development, sustainable business practices, climate change, improved rural connectivity, access to health services and warm dry homes.

-Soraya lives at Ratana in the Rangitikei with husband Andre and their youngest son.
+Soraya lives at Ratana in the Rangitikei with husband Andre and youngest son.